How to Choose the Best Mortgage

 If you’re not sure whether you qualify for one of these special mortgage programs, talk to your financial institution or a trusted lending advisor to learn what type of home loan might be right for you.

 It’s no secret, the housing market in Washington state is hot right now.
-Before you start attending open houses, be sure to go through the preapproval process.
-It isn't a loan, but if you’re approved, you’ll receive a note from your lender indicating how much they’re willing to loan you for a home.
-This can help you gain a competitive edge when you start looking at homes because sellers often favor offers from buyers who have already been preapproved.
+Before you start attending open houses, be sure to go through the conditional approval process.
+It isn't a loan, but if you’re conditionally approved, you’ll receive a note from your lender indicating how much they’re willing to loan you for a home.
+This can help you gain a competitive edge when you start looking at homes because sellers often favor offers from buyers who have a conditional approval.

 Tips to find the right loan for you and your family